 While the journey to recovery can begin in an instance, we know that it lasts for a lifetime.
 When taking such a journey through the 12 step recovery program and then moving forward with life, carrying a recovery coin or recovery medallion can often give one great strength.
 That is what the AA medallions (coin) was originally given for.

-Today, the significance of the AA medallions and recovery coins still stands strong and we encourage you to use that significance to strengthen your commitment and connection to the 12 step recovery process.
+Today, the significance of the recovery medallions and coins still stands strong, and we encourage you to use that significance to strengthen your commitment and connection to the 12 step recovery process.